 Death row inmates' lawyers want to witness other executions

-This undated file photo provided by the Ohio Department of Rehabilitation and Correction shows death row inmate Ronald Phillips, convicted of the 1993 rape and murder of his girlfriend's 3-year-old daughter in Akron, Ohio.
-Magistrate Judge Michael Merz in Dayton, Ohio, declared Ohio's new three-drug lethal injection process unconstitutional on Thursday, Jan.
-26, 2017, and delayed three executions, including the execution of Phillips that had been scheduled Feb.
-15, 2017.
+Magistrate Jud... .
+FILE - This undated file photo provided by the Ohio Department of Rehabilitation and Correction shows death row inmate Ronald Phillips, convicted of the 1993 rape and murder of his girlfr... .

 Add your comments below